yunhaixiang/yunhaimath/research.md

 permalink: /research
 ---

 My interests mainly lie in algebraic geometry and arithmetic geometry, and I'm especially interested in topics of a cohomological flavor.
-Some topics I'm interested in are: motivic cohomology, algebraic K-theory, algebraic cycles, algebraic stacks, derived categories, Brauer groups, and rigid geometry.
+Some topics I'm interested in are: motivic cohomology, algebraic K-theory, algebraic cycles, algebraic stacks, Brauer groups, and rigid geometry.

 ### Publications
 - **This is the title of your paper**